herrerovir/SQL-world-life-expectancy/README.md

 * **Relationship between the state of development of the country and life expectancy**

-During the study of the posible correlation between developing status and life expectancy, it was found that life expectancy is higher in countries in developing countries, whereas it decreases in countries which are in developing status.
+During the study of the posible correlation between developing status and life expectancy, it was found that life expectancy is higher in countries in developed countries, whereas it decreases in countries which are in developing status.
 This means there is a positive relationship between the developed status of the country and life expectancy.

 <small> Table 1.
 Average life expectancy for developed and developing countries </small>